 Capri Yacht Charters

-Once the private playground of Emperor Augustus, today, Capri is a chosen summer destination for luxurious yacht charter guests yearning to explore its plentiful sites – from the wondrous Grotta Azzura and heavenly Monte Solare views, to its 14th- century monastery of Certosa di San Giacomo, Emperor Tiberius’s palace ruins, and the bustling “salotto del mondo,” otherwise known as the social center of Capri.
-Its inherent charm is further complemented by its plentiful designer shops, cool cafes, grand villas, overgrown orchards and yacht-filled harbors – making it the ideal destination for luxury yacht charters in Italy.
+Once the private playground of Emperor Augustus, today, Capri is a chosen summer destination for luxury yacht charter guests yearning to explore its plentiful sites – from the wondrous Grotta Azzura and heavenly Monte Solare views to its 14th- century monastery of Certosa di San Giacomo, Emperor Tiberius’s palace ruins, and the bustling “salotto del mondo,” otherwise known as the social center of Capri.
+Its inherent charm is further complemented by its plentiful designer shops, cool cafes, grand villas, overgrown orchards, and yacht-filled harbors – making it the ideal destination for luxury yacht charters in Italy.

 Certosa di San Giacomo